• Menu

 British Airways Premium Economy review photos

-They also have a footrest which does come handy when you want to elevate your feet.
-I remember this use to be a standard even in economy years ago.
+They also have a footrest which does come in handy when you want to elevate your feet.
+I remember this use to be a standard even in the economy years ago.

 British Airways Premium Economy review photos